open-goal/open-goal.github.io/documentation/usage/settings/settings.md

     </div>
 </div>

-Default setting is off.
+Default setting is 2x.
 Recommended value is as high as you can go without running into performance issues.
-Note that MSAA has worse results than super-sampling (rendering at a higher resolution than shown).
+Note that super-sampling (rendering at a higher resolution than what is shown) is preferred over MSAA.

 ### FRAME RATE